Darts Betting Sites

 - Grand Prix – A unique take on the sport that requires players to first land a double before they can begin scoring.
 Players are then required to hit a double in order to check out of their leg in the usual fashion.

-Live Dartrs Betting
+Live Darts Betting

 As with all professional sports that have a high profile, live betting on darts has gained massive popularity in the last ten years or so.
 In the past it wasn’t possible, as the software used to power bookmaker websites and apps couldn’t keep up with the pace of the game, but that’s changed now.